 India has a significant deficit of hydrocarbons which we believe will result in a long-term, steady demand for gas produced by our Block.
-According to the PNGRB report, Vision 2030, India's natural gas demand will grow significantly at a CAGR of 6.8% from 242.6 MMscm/d (8.6 Bcf/d) in Fiscal 2013 to 746 MMscm/d (26.3 Bcf/d) by the end of Fiscal 2030.
-India is expected to have approximately 32,727 kilometres of natural gas pipeline with a design capacity of 815 MMscm/d in place by 2030.
+According to the Petroleum and Natural Gas Regulatory Board ("PNGRB") report, Vision 2030, India's natural gas demand will grow significantly at a Compound Annual Growth Rate ("CAGR") of 6.8% from 242.6 mmscm/d (8.6 bcf/d) in Fiscal 2013 to 746 mmscm/d (26.3 bcf/d) by the end of Fiscal 2030.
+India is expected to have approximately 32,727 km of natural gas pipeline with a design capacity of 815 mmscm/d in place by 2030.

-The Gas pricing policy announced by Govt. of India clearly outlined that the pricing restriction under this policy is not applicable to those pre-NELP blocks for which government approval of formula/basis for gas prices has not been provided under the production-sharing contract.
-Gas sold from Block RJ-ON/06 doesn't require any approval from the government for the gas price.
+The Gas pricing policy announced by Govt. of India clearly outlined that the pricing restriction under this policy is not applicable to RJ-ON/06.
+Gas sold from Block RJ-ON/06 does not require any approval from the government for the gas price.
 As a result, we are able to negotiate the price of natural gas with our customers without such price restriction.
-The Gas sales currently are being invoiced at a price of US\$ 5 per mmbtu despite the low gas prices internationally.
-In addition to a general announcement under the policy, operator Focus Energy Ltd had also separately received written confirmation from MoPNG that the Company is free to sell the gas at an arm's length and market determined price.
+The Gas sales are currently being invoiced at a price of US\$ 5 per mmbtu.